WilliTourt/STM32-Desktop-Drumkit/Docs/howtodebug.md

 ~~I plan to optimize the code structure in future updates, create a separate config file to separate parameters from code, making it easier for users to modify.~~

-The config.h has been added, now you can directly configure all parameters in this file :)
+*The config.h has been added, now you can directly configure all parameters in this file :)*

+Also, if you feel that the force feedback of a certain drum pad is not good during subsequent use, you can come back and recalibrate the parameters again.